-Personal Line
+J. Personal Line

-3.51 The method of installation and connection of this feature depends on the type of telephone with which the line is used.
-In all cases, a 30A apparatus unit (Fig. 35) must be installed for each personal line; a single 30A can serve a maximum of 16 stations on the same line if the restrictions of Fig. 10 are observed.
+3.56 The method of installation and connection of this feature depends on the type of telephone with which the line is used.
+In all cases, a 30AM apparatus unit (Fig. 38) must be installed for each personal line; a single 30AM can serve a maximum of 16 stations on the same line if the restrictions of Fig. 12 are observed.

-3.52 The 30A is a line circuit; the CO/PBX tip and ring leads of the private line are terminated on it.
-Six station leads from the 30A unit must be connected to the associated telephone(s) by way of a connecting block, a cord, a jack assembly, and mounting hardware provided in the D-180758 kit of parts which must be installed with all telephones, except BIS satellite sets, which are to have a personal line.
-BIS sets already have the necessary internal wiring as part of their built-in speakerphone feature.
+3.57 The 30AM is a line circuit; the CO/PBX tip and ring leads of the personal line are connected to it via a D4BU cord from the network interface.
+Six station leads from the 30AM unit must be connected to the associated telephone(s) via a connecting block, a cord, a jack assembly, and mounting hardware provided in the D-180758 Kit of Parts which must be installed with all telephones, except BIS satellite sets, which are to have a personal line.
+The BIS sets already have the necessary internal wiring as part of their built-in speakerphone feature.